-This is an exciting time for me as I have never thought about a web site before in connection with my books on Hastings & St Leonards, but now that I have established this site I propose to try and guide you through the colourful past of Hastings & St Leonards in old pictures.
+This was an exciting time for me as I have never thought about a web site before in connection with my books on Hastings & St Leonards, but now that I have established this site I propose to try and guide you through the colourful past of Hastings & St Leonards in old pictures.
 Many have been taken through a digital enhancing process as some were faded, dark and even torn.

 The two towns of Hastings & St Leonards have since the invasion of 1066 suffered many downfalls not only by battles fought out to the bitter end but by successive councils too.